 Image

-After numerous regional roadshows around South Australia where health resources are finite including areas where women are socioeconomically disadvantaged and speaking to hundreds of people at each event, we have achieved our goal of funding South Australia's first ovarian cancer care nurse early 2022 with our second beginning mid 2023 supported by gynaecological oncologists.
-This is support that women with this disease desperately need.
-We understand the impact this type of care and support can have on patients.
+After numerous regional roadshows around South Australia where health resources are finite including areas where women are socioeconomically disadvantaged and speaking to hundreds of people at each event, we have achieved our goal of funding South Australia's first ovarian cancer care nurse early 2022 and our second began July 2023 supported by gynaecological oncologists.

 View one of our Ovarian Cancer Awareness Walkathons produced by